codedecay/trendingBot_2/README.md

 * It can also locate the best trends without specifying the variable to be predicted (`Variable to predict` -> `Find the best options`).
 * Much less computationally expensive: both CPU and memory usage are notably lower.
 * The sub-algorithm in charge of determining the most suitable trends is now more complex, extensible and reliable.
-* Even though version 1.0 accounted for more combinations (i.e., higher number of exponential variations), version 2.0 considers a wider spectrum of situations (i.e., additions and logarithms).
+* Although version 1.0 accounted for more combinations (i.e., higher number of exponential variations), version 2.0 considers a wider spectrum of situations (i.e., additions and logarithms).
 In any case, the new algorithm can easily be extended to account for as many combinations as required.

 Program